lovasko/tabl/README.md

      -> T.Text      -- ^ resulting table
 ```

-The output of the `tabl` function within the ASCII/command-line
+An example output of the `tabl` function within the ASCII-art environment:
-environment (when printed to the `stdout`) can look e.g. like this:
 ```
 $ ./LanguageHistory
 +----------+------+------------------+